felixgasiaux/Level2_LYRC_Robot_2019/README.md

 -The MISO pin to MISO pin (Pin 1)
 -The SCK to SCK (pin 3)
 -The rst to RESET (pin 5)
-- The 5V pin gets connected to the
+-The 5V pin gets connected to the +Vcc pin (pin2)
+-Gnd gets connected to Gnd (pin 6)